Wouldn't it be great to predict where the market is going to go in 2014?

 - There were only two major concerns that every investor shared: a correction is looming and the Fed taper will cause a slowdown in 2014.
 It was almost split between the two scenarios:

-- When it came to what sectors and markets would perform best in 2014, it was a mixed bag, with International Equities and Emerging Markets being the most mentioned:
+- When it came to which sectors and markets would perform best in 2014, it was a mixed bag, with international equities and emerging markets being the most mentioned:

 Here's what each of them had to say individually:

 - Ivan Hoff

 - Barry Ritholtz

 - Frank Zorrilla

 - Brian Shannon

 - Justice “Jack Sparrow” Litle